RegistryCloud/RegistryCloud.github.io/_projects/fm.md

 category: work
 ---

-The form module is a tool that researches can create forms to be filled for patients.
-The tool itself provides five different types of question which are true/false, selectable, text, date and nfmeric type.
-In addition users can sets contraints like whether this question is optional or not, or they can set a range for these questions.
-With these customizable settings, users can create very specific and easily usable forms and store the answers to futher process the data.
-In addition due to customizable contraints they can prevent false entry data which is common on these kind of surveys.
+The form module is a tool that researchers can create forms to be filled for patients.
+The tool itself provides five different types of questions which are true/false, selectable, text, date, and numeric type.
+In addition, users can set constraints like whether this question is optional or not, or they can set a range for these questions.
+With these customizable settings, users can create very specific and easily usable forms and store the answers to further process the data.
+In addition due to customizable constraints, they can prevent false entry data which is common in these kinds of surveys.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/fm/1.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    This image can also have a caption.
-It's like magic.
+    Patient Registration
 </div>

 <div class="row">